hderry/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Arm DDT helps you to find and fix problems on a single thread or across hundreds of thousands of threads.
 It includes static analysis to highlight potential code problems, integrated memory debugging to identify reads and writes that are outside of array bounds, and integration with MPI message queues.

 In addition to traditional debugging features, DDT also supports attaching to already-running processes and offline (non-interactive) debugging for long running jobs.

-For guidance on using DDT on gaea see the xyz page.

 Optimizing and Profiling